 Symptoms of Ovarian Cysts

-When a cyst ruptures, the fluid contained inside is spilled into the pelvis and abdomen, causing pain.
-Technically, ovulation is a type of cyst rupture: In the ovary, eggs develop within a sac of fluid called a “follicle.”
-At the time of ovulation, the follicle ruptures, releasing the egg together with a small amount of fluid into the pelvis.
+Technically, ovulation is a type of cyst rupture.
+In the ovary, eggs develop within a sac of fluid called a “follicle.”
+At the time of ovulation, which is typically midway through the menstrual cycle, the follicle ruptures, releasing the egg together with a small amount of fluid into the pelvis.
 While this process is completely normal, ovulation can be very painful for some women.
-Painful ovulation is known as mittleshmerz and is one of the more common reasons we see women in the emergency room.
+Painful ovulation is known as mittleshmerz (German for “middle pain”) and is one of the more common reasons we see women in the emergency room.
 If you suffer from recurrent mittleshmerz, effective treatments are readily available.

 Torsion occurs when the ovary containing a cyst twists around the “stalk” that contains its blood supply, like an apple twisting on a tree.
 When the blood supply of the ovary is interrupted, oxygen does not reach the ovarian tissue, and it begins to die.
 Like rupture of a cyst, torsion is severely painful, and may be associated with nausea, vomiting, and a low-grade fever.
 Torsion can often be diagnosed by a special Doppler ultrasound, which can demonstrate the lack of blood flow to the ovary.
 Torsion is a true surgical emergency.

-When women are diagnosed with an ovarian cyst, many will be concerned about the possibility of ovarian cancer.
-Ovarian cancer is indeed a frightening disease, one that affects 1 in 70 women in this country.
+When women are diagnosed with an ovarian cyst, many are concerned about the possibility of ovarian cancer.
+Ovarian cancer is indeed a frightening disease and affects 1 in 70 women in this country.
 Most women with ovarian cancer are first diagnosed when they already have advanced-stage disease.
 Unfortunately, this means that the prognosis of ovarian cancer is often not as favorable as many other types of cancer.

 The most common symptoms of ovarian cancer are: